Bronte's history

 After his death the feud passed to his brother William Nelson.

-In spite of the fact that the admiral had a daughter (Orazia) from Lady Hamilton, Firma di Oratio Nelsonand although the “Diploma of donation” of the feud concurred to name heir anyone he wanted, practically he left nothing neither to Orazia neither to her mother defined in his testament «widow of the honorable knight Guglielmo Hamilton, conferred with the title of the most honourable order of the bath».
+In spite of the fact that the admiral had a daughter (Orazia) from Lady Hamilton, and although the “Diploma of donation” of the feud concurred to name heir anyone he wanted, Firma di Oratio Nelsonpractically he left nothing neither to Orazia neither to her mother defined in his testament «widow of the honorable knight Guglielmo Hamilton, conferred with the title of the most honourable order of the bath».

 2° - William Nelson (1805 - 1835)